DIY Herb Sticks + Herb Meanings and Uses

 Every herb has a variety of meanings, uses, and correspondences.
 Herb sticks can be tailored to your every need.
 Even better, they’re easy to make, which I’ll outline below.

-Before we go any farther, I’d like to share a quick word on cultural appropriation.
+Before we go any further, I’d like to share a quick word on cultural appropriation.
 Notice I’m not using the term “smudge.”
 For many indigenous Americans smudging is a sacred practice, and many feel that the use of the word by non-indigenous Americans is not only misused but hurtful.

 Before we jump into the steps for making DIY herb sticks, let’s take a quick look at what the benefits are of making and using your own herb sticks.